All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 We recommend cancer screenings that will help detect cancer at early stages.
 Early detection means earlier treatment, possibly before it has spread, resulting in better outcomes.

 The American Cancer Society recommends annual mammograms beginning at the age of 40.
-Visit one of our Mercy Breast Centers to schedule yours today.
+Visit one of our Mercy Breast Centers in St. Louis to schedule yours today.

 You can visit us at one of our scheduled locations, or arrange to have us visit your business, community organization or church group and provide fast and professional screenings on-site.
 The actual screening takes just 15 minutes and is performed by registered female technologists from Mercy Breast Center.
 Call 314-279-5077 or 800-446-3742 to schedule.